OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-* **HTML Template**: Basically a string of HTML markup, which can include the styling, that will compose our control.
+* **HTML Template**: Basically a string of HTML markup, which can include the styling, that will compose our control

 Once we gathered the ingredients we register our tag and use it.

 # Why use web components?

 This common question arises, as we could do all complicated dynamic stuff by using our fancy SPA frameworks.